Chapter 3: Student Accountability

 The Appellate Review Board may also, in consultation with the Office of the General Counsel, the Dean of Students, Student Accountability and other appropriate University officials, review and propose updates of the procedures used by the persons and bodies whose findings are subject to appeal to ensure that students are treated fairly.

 The Appellate Review Board for academic matters reviews appeals from decisions of bodies having the authority to impose penalties in academic matters.

-- The Undergraduate Honor Council;
+- The Undergraduate Honor Council; or

-- The honor council of any graduate or professional school
+- The Honor Council of any graduate or professional school.

 Appellate Review Board for Co-Curricular Matters

 The Appellate Review Board for co-curricular matters reviews appeals from decisions of certain administrative offices and bodies having the authority to render findings and/or impose sanctions in co-curricular accountability matters.
 (Exceptions are noted, below.)